2012 Swedish Open

 The 2012 Swedish Open was a tennis tournament played on outdoor clay courts as part of the ATP World Tour 250 Series of the 2012 ATP World Tour and as part of the International Series on the 2012 WTA Tour.
-It took place in Båstad, Sweden, from 7 July until 15 July 2012 for the Men's tournament and from July 14 through July 22, 2012 for the Women's tournament.
-It was also known as the 2012 SkiStar Swedish Open for the Men's and the 2012 Sony Swedish Open for the Women's for sponsorship reasons.
+It took place in Båstad, Sweden, from 7 July until 15 July 2012 for the Men's tournament and from 14 July until 22 July 2012 for the Women's tournament.
+It was also known as the 2012 SkiStar Swedish Open for the men's and the 2012 Sony Swedish Open for the women's for sponsorship reasons.
 It was the 65th edition for the men's and the 4th edition for the women's.
 David Ferrer and Polona Hercog won the singles titles.